 Our client, age 41, was returning home to Manhattan Beach from a work-related client meeting in Long Beach.
 It was early in the morning.
 She was traveling west on Rosecrans Avenue and had just crossed over Sepulveda.

-Synopsis: Manhattan Beach, client allegedly observed going 58 in a 35 and with headlights off, BAC 0.12%, case resolved as wet reckless, Torrance Courthouse.
+Synopsis: Manhattan Beach, client allegedly observed going 58 in a 35 and with her headlights off; client’s blood alcohol content (BAC) was 0.12%; case resolved as wet reckless; Torrance Courthouse.

-The Manhattan Beach police officer told her that she was traveling 58 miles per hour in a 35 mile per hour zone (a violation of Vehicle Code § 22350) and without her headlights on (a violation of Vehicle Code § 24400).
+The Manhattan Beach police officer who stopped her told her that she was traveling 58 miles per hour in a 35 mile per hour zone (a violation of Vehicle Code § 22350) and without her headlights illuminated (a violation of Vehicle Code § 24400).

 The officer who made the traffic stop was apparently at the end of his shift, so he stopped our client and then called for another officer to replace him.
 The other officer arrived and took over the investigation, but not until the first officer told him about the speeding and headlights.

 The second officer then administered the field sobriety tests and measured our client’s blood alcohol content (BAC) from her breath, as the scene.
 Our client’s BAC was measured at 0.12%, or 1.5 times the legal limit.

 Our client was then arrested by this second officer and taken to the Manhattan Beach Police Station.
 Her breath was tested there, too, and it measured 0.11%.